mmikeww/AHK-v2-script-converter/README.md

 ![screenshot](https://github.com/mmikeww/AHK-v2-script-converter/blob/master/images/Quick%20Convertor%20V2.png)

 ## Usage 2 (alternative)
 1. [Download](https://github.com/mmikeww/AHK-v2-script-converter/archive/master.zip) the full repo.
-Then run the included `v2converter.exe` file
+Then run the included `v2converter.ahk` script with AHK v2
 2. Choose your input `scriptfile.ahk` written for AHK v1.
    The converted script will be named `scriptfile_v2new.ahk` in the same directory
 3. Look over the Visual Diff to manually inspect the changes